itz-ayush/Moodio/README.md

 ## **Usage**

-1. Click the MOODIO icon in your browser toolbar.
+1. Click the Moodio icon in your browser toolbar.
 2. Select a work profile or create a new one.
 3. Add websites to your profile and set the focus timer.
 4. Start your session and stay focused!